Isible/citadel/README.md

 Citadel: A bastion to protect from the dragon :p

+## Design

+Citadel is designed to be self-hosted, meaning you do not need to install anything besides the rust crates.
+Infact, Citadel itself is only an api that allows developers to create optimizer, backends and of course their compiler.

 ## Mission

 The mission of this project is to empower more people to try building compilers and for making rust a better option for building them.
 Let the compiler wars begin :p